 Now we will restore the database dump we took into our Cloudways server.
 Again, open an SSH session to your Cloudways server with the appropiate credentials and run the following commands (replace dbUsername and dbName with the database name and user name that you can find in the application tab of your Cloudways console):

 mysql -u dbUsername -p password dbName < db_backup.sql

 This will download the backup file from your old server to your Cloudways server and restore the data into the database named as dbName.

 Remove the db_backup.sql from your old server once you successfully restored the database.

 Step 5: Update Magento Configuration Settings

-Edit Magento configuration file to use the cloudways server database.
+Edit the Magento configuration file to use the cloudways server database.

-(tip: You can also use the SFTP File Manager for file modification)
+Note: You can also use the SFTP File Manager for file modification).